TheRickyroy/astronauts-for-autism/README.md

 ### Acknowledgements

-- Rhiannon and Jessie for for providing feedback on the user experience and colors based on their experience working with autistic children and adults.
+- Rhiannon and Jessie for providing feedback on the user experience and colors based on their experience working with autistic children and adults.
+- Julia for providing feedback on design and navigation and also identifying typos.
+- Space_Mumma for providing feedback on design and also inadvertently corroborating my decision to use the astronaut character for this project.

 <hr>
 <p align="right"><a href="#astronauts-for-autism">Back To Top</a></p>